alexklwong/void-dataset/README.md

 bash bash/setup_dataset_void.sh unpack-only
 ```

-To download the raw VOID dataset (rosbag) using gdown:
+To download the raw VOID dataset (rosbag) using `gdown`:
 ```
 bash bash/setup_dataset_void_raw.sh
 ```
-Note: gdown intermittently fails and will complain about permissions
+Note: `gdown` intermittently fails and will complain about permissions

 As a workaround you may directly download the dataset by visiting:
 ```